 SiteGround actually has a plugin that will help you to transfer your website from one to another.

-This can be particularly useful if you go for the SiteGround StartUp plan.
-As there are no free transfers included with it.
+This can be particularly useful if you go for any SiteGround hosting plan.
+As they no longer offer any free transfers with their higher tier plans.

-If you went for their bigger plans, like GrowBig and GoGeek.
-Then there is a free one-time transfer included that I suggest you make full use of if you are switching blog hosts.
+Previously, if you went for SiteGround’s bigger plans, like GrowBig and GoGeek.
+Then was a free one-time transfer included that you could use if you were switching from another blog host.
+This meant you could have someone professionally transfer your blog for free so you didn’t have to worry about how to do it yourself.

 12. How To Transfer Your Blog Or Website To SiteGround Using Their Migration Plugin